JonTNelsonKC/JonTNelsonKC/README.md

 - 👋 Hi, I’m @JonTNelsonKC
 - 👀 I’m interested in logic problems
 - 🌱 I'm currently working on refining my knowledge of data structures, programming various adts in C++.
-In addition I'm learning HTML, CSS, and JavaScript on th side.
+In addition I'm learning HTML, CSS, and JavaScript on the side.
 - 📫 How to reach me jontnelsonkc@gmail.com

 <!---